ryoheiyasuda/FLIMage_Installer/README.md

 * Installation time should be ~1 min.

-* Several sample scripts and data can be found in {Documents}/FLIMage/
+* Manuals, sample scripts and data can be found in {Documents}/FLIMage/